The reasons it’s hard and the steps to take.

 - You might simply ask or search for the email address online.

 - Avoid online services claiming to find people.

-- Simplest is to delete, mark as spam, or set up a filter to dispose of such messages.
+- Best practice is to delete, mark as spam, or set up a filter to dispose of such messages.

 It’s so easy!

-First, let’s look at why it’s so hard to determine the real owner of a free email account.
+First, let’s look at why it’s so hard to determine the actual owner of a free email account.